anonyaro/XFIChecker/README.md

 *Finally run: ```bash build.sh``` or make it executable with +x permission and run ```./build.sh```*

+*Proceed through installation script by just hitting enter it will do everything for you*

+*Create an [issue]{https://github.com/anonyaro/XFIChecker/issues/new} if you face installation problems make sure to describe an issue with following structure: *

+*Platform: your platform name*
+*Error code: error code or log output*
+*Error occurance file e.g: build.sh or core/xfiler.cpp*

 *Launch the interactive menu by running the program without arguments: ```./XFIChecker```*

 # Usage